swampservers/contrib/README.md

  The returned memo should be "called" by indexing it:\
  a = memo(function(x,y) return x*y end)\
  print(a[2][3]) --prints 6\
- If the function returns nil, nothing will be stored, and the second return value will be returned by the indexing.
+ If the function returns nil, nothing will be stored, and the second return value will be returned by the indexing.\
+ params are extra things to put in the metatable (eg __mode), or index 1 can be a default initialization for the table
 \
 *file: [lua/swamp/sh_init.lua](https://github.com/swampservers/contrib/blob/master/lua/swamp/sh_init.lua)*